Before that,

 3. Rivers and Lakes

-This heartbreaking image is from California, the USA where the Orville lake is badly hit by severe drought.
+This heartbreaking image is from California, the USA where Orville lake is badly hit by severe drought.
 In the span of just 3 years (2011 to 2014), the amount of water in the lake has dramatically decreased.

 4. Polar Icecaps